 At $0.25/GB to transfer files of any size, you’re only paying for what you need – nothing more.
 Plus, with MASV you can easily bill the costs back to your partners or clients based on their exact usage.

 This doesn’t mean you have to give up your tried-and-true cloud storage platforms.
 As we said earlier, MASV easily integrates with Google Drive, Dropbox and more, so you can keep using your cloud accounts while outsourcing the sometimes stress-inducing large file transfer element of your workflow.
-To make it even easier, the brand-new MASV Cloud Connect lets you manage all your cloud integrations in one place.
+To make it even easier, the brand-new MASV Cloud Integrations lets you manage all your cloud integrations in one place.

 Stress Free File Transfers